Discover Grant Cardone’s story, from his early biography to the life-changing decisions that lead to his success:

 I remember reading The Millionaire Next Door and realized one thing from reading that book, I didn’t want to be the millionaire next door who only earns enough money that he calculates how much he can save for retirement by not drinking coffee or buying new cars.

-What is the most effective method for individuals and organizations to discover and nurture their uniqueness?
+What is the most effective method for individuals and organisations to discover and nurture their uniqueness?

 Go public on social media by using it to see how unique you are and how much you know and don’t know about it.